 (1b) The CEO must, as soon as practicable after the Department has been contacted in relation to the matter, appoint a person who, in the CEO’s opinion, is suitably qualified to represent a child who is a birth parent and who is considering the adoption of her or his child.

-(2) A person appointed under subsection (1), (1a) or (1b) may instruct a lawyer on behalf of the child, and in that case, the CEO is to make arrangements in relation to the legal advice to be given to, or the legal representation to be provided for, the child.
+(2) A person appointed under subsection (1), (1a) or (1b) may instruct a legal practitioner on behalf of the child, and in that case, the CEO is to make arrangements in relation to the legal advice to be given to, or the legal representation to be provided for, the child.

-(3) In proceedings under or in relation to this Act in respect of a child who is a prospective adoptee or an adoptee, the court before which the proceedings are held may direct that the child be separately represented by a lawyer.
+(3) In proceedings under or in relation to this Act in respect of a child who is a prospective adoptee or an adoptee, the court before which the proceedings are held may direct that the child be separately represented by a legal practitioner.

 (4) If a court gives a direction under subsection (3), the CEO is to —